tc39/proposal-compartments/README.md

     importMeta?: Object,
   }

-  // Use a static module record from the compartment in which this compartment
+  // Use a static module record from the loader in which this loader
   // was constructed.
-  // If the compartment _loads_ the corresponding module, the static
+  // If the loader _loads_ the corresponding module, the static
   // module record will be synchronously available only if it is already
-  // in the parent compartment's synchronous memo.
+  // in the parent loader's synchronous memo.
-  // Otherwise, loading induces the parent compartment to load the module,
+  // Otherwise, loading induces the parent loader to load the module,
-  // but does not induce the parent compartment to load the module's transitive
+  // but does not induce the parent loader to load the module's transitive
   // dependencies.
-  // This compartment then resolves the shallow dependencies according
+  // This loader then resolves the shallow dependencies according
   // to its own resolveHook and loads the consequent transitive dependencies.
-  // If the compartment _imports_ the module, the behavior is equivalent
+  // If the loader _imports_ the module, the behavior is equivalent
   // to loading for the retrieved static module record or third-party static
   // module record.
   | {